-While some devices run without any extra setup, some of the devices require a “hub” to get anywhere – for example, if you want to use a SmartThings device, you’ll need a SmartThings Hub.
+While many of these devices run straight out of the box without any extra setup, some of the devices require a “hub” to get anywhere – for example, if you want to use a SmartThings device, you’ll need a SmartThings Hub.
 If you want to use Philips Hue devices, you’ll need a Hue Bridge.
 Those aren’t covered in detail here, but we wanted to bring them to your attention all the same.

 TV and video streaming